inkstitch/inkstitch/_docs/001-004-workflow.md

 Ink/Stitch will stitch objects in exactly the order they appear in your SVG document, from lowest to highest in stacking order.
 If the distance between two objects is long, Ink/Stitch will add a jump-stitch between them automatically.
 It uses the color of the object to determine thread color, so changes in color from one object to the next will result in a thread-change instruction being added to the embroidery output file.

-**Tipp:** Inkscape gives you the ability to "raise" and "lower" objects in the stacking order using the PageUp and PageDown keys.
+**Tip:** Inkscape gives you the ability to "raise" and "lower" objects in the stacking order using the PageUp and PageDown keys.
 The new functions "Stack Up" and "Stack Down" will give you much better control over the stacking order.
 So we recommend to rather bind PageUp and Page Down to them.
 [More Information](/docs/customize/#shortcut-keys)
 {: .notice--info }

 **Info:** You can also manually manipulate the underlying SVG XML structure by using Inkscape's XML Editor pane (`CTRL-SHIFT-X`).
 Its "Raise" and "Lower" buttons directly manipulate the order of XML tags in the SVG file and are not subject to the same limitations as the original PageUp and PageDown.
 Note that the ordering of XML tags in the XML Editor tool is the _reverse_ of the order of objects in the Objects tool.